 City National Bank specializes in working with expats, who are about to relocate to the US, so they won’t ask for unnecessary paperwork that they know you don’t have.

 Amongst the different types of credit cards they offer, my recommendation is a basic one, without the annual fee.
-Because what you want is not the benefits but a large enough credit limit and a card soon so that you can start to build a credit history.
-When you activate your card and start charging purchases.
+Because what you want is not the benefits but a large enough credit limit and a card soon to start building a credit history.
+Your credit history starts when you activate your card and start charging purchases.
 For example, they can arrange for your credit cards to be sent to you within the first week after arriving in the US.

 A large enough credit limit will help with your credit utilization rate.
 Without any credit history in the US, typical banks or providers (like American Express, Chase, Capital One, etc…) will only give you a credit limit of less than $5k to start.
 City National Bank can give you a higher credit limit than that (like $10k or more, depending on your salary).

 2. Set up banking relationships with Chase

-Knowing that it is very likely you will try to get a credit card with Chase within 6-9 months, I recommend setting up a checking or saving account with them (FYI, this is my referral link so when you use it, we are both rewarded).
+Knowing that you will likely try to get a credit card with Chase within the first 6-9 months, I recommend setting up a checking or saving account with them (FYI, this is my referral link so when you use it, we are both rewarded).
 This way, they start to have your information in the system.
 This can help with your future other credit application with Chase too.

 3. Keep the utilization rate low by paying your credit card balance in full sooner than the due date

 Since payment history has the biggest impact on credit score and you don’t have any credit history, it’s crucial to show financial institutions that you’re a dependable customer.
-This means always paying your credit card balance in full and before the due date.
+This means always paying your credit card balance fully and before the due date.

-Paying before your statement date not only helps reduce your credit utilization rate, but it also keeps you from missing a payment and damaging your credit score.
+Paying before your statement date helps reduce your credit utilization rate and keeps you from missing a payment and damaging your credit score.
 To avoid this, set up automatic payments or put reminders in your calendar.
 More tips about how to keep the utilization rate low are here, under tip #4